 In 2021, United entered into a new Term Loan Credit and Guaranty Agreement (the "2021 Term Loan Facility") initially providing term loans (the "2021 Term Loans") up to an aggregate amount of \$5.0 billion and a new Revolving Credit and Guaranty Agreement (the "2021 Revolving Credit Facility" and, together with the 2021 Term Loan Facility, the "2021 Loan Facilities") initially providing revolving loan commitments of up to \$1.75 billion.
 As of December 31, 2023, we had \$1.75 billion undrawn and available under our revolving credit facility.
 On February 15, 2024, the Company entered into an Amended and Restated Revolving Credit and Guaranty Agreement (the "Revolving Credit Facility") amending its 2021 Revolving Credit Facility increasing the borrowing capacity by \$1.115 billion, which may be drawn upon until February 15, 2029, in the case of any Revolving Loans (as defined in the Revolving Credit Facility) made by the Extending Lenders (as defined in the Revolving Credit Facility), and April 21, 2025, in the case of any Revolving Loans made by the 2024 Non-Extending Lenders (as defined in the Revolving Credit Facility).
-The revolving loan commitments of the Extending Lenders (as defined in the Revolving Credit Facility).
-The revolving loan commitments of the Extending Lenders (as defined in the Revolving Credit Facility).
-The revolving loan commitments of the Extending Lenders (as defined in the Revolving Credit Facility).
-The revolving loan commitments of the Extending Lenders (as defined in the Revolving Credit Facility).
-The revolving loan commitments of the Extending Lenders (as defined in the Revolving Credit Facility).
-The revolving loan commitments of the Extending Lenders (as defined in the Revolving Credit Facility).
-The revolving loan commitments of the Extending Lenders (as defined in the Revolving Credit Facility).
-The revolving loan commitments of the Extending Lenders (as defined in the Revolving Credit Facility).
-The revolving loan commitments of the Extending Lenders (as defined in the Revolving Cre
+The revolving loan commitments of the Extending Lenders equal \$2.7 billion and the revolving loan commitments of the 2024 Non-Extending Lenders equal \$165 million.
+The Revolving Loans, if any, will bear interest at a variable rate equal to Term SOFR (as defined in the Revolving Credit Facility), generally subject to a floor, plus a credit adjustment spread described in the Revolving Credit Facility, or, at United's election, another rate based on certain market interest rates, also generally subject to a floor, in each case plus a variable margin ranging from 3.00% to 3.50%, in the case of Term SOFR loans, and 2.00% to 2.50%, in the case of loans at other market rates.